HiroshanVictor/BuildME_Project/README.md

 # BuildME_Project
-A MERN full stack project to implement a platform to ease the construction process between a house builder &amp; house owner.
+A MERN stack project to implement a platform to ease the construction process between a house builder &amp; house owner.